 If you have any questions, please feel free to contact the CBIC office at firstname.lastname@example.org or (414) 918-9796.

 Candidates are responsible for reviewing the polices and information contained in the candidate handbook prior to applying for and becoming certified.

-**Often, CBIC receives inquiries as to whether or not they publish or officially recommend a study guide for the CIC examination.
+**Note on Study Guides: Often, CBIC receives inquiries as to whether or not they publish or officially recommend a study guide for the CIC examination.
 CBIC does not sell or officially recommend any study guide.
 To conduct a content review before the exam, CBIC recommends reviewing the 2014 Examination Content Outline in conjunction with the primary and secondary references listed in the CBIC Candidate Handbook, found here.
 The CBIC Candidate Handbook is intended to provide an overview of all information pertaining to the CIC exams to the candidate.
 The Candidate Handbook is free and may be viewed on the CBIC website or printed.